pdhurve/Train-Ticket-Alert/README.md

 logout

 The project uses Django and API from railwayapi.com to get live reservation status.
 JSON objects are also handled.
+However, there are only a limited amount of searches per API_KEY, so the user may need to get the free API KEY after some searches.